Higher Ed Experience Expectations Rise With The Digital Era

-Millenials are all about being social and communicating; as heavily evidenced by social media.
+Millennials are all about being social and communicating; as heavily evidenced by social media.
 This is difficult in post secondary institutions, which can be geographically enormous – some even requiring a bus to get from one side to the other.
 In addition to campus size, communication becomes more difficult when students are divided into different ‘colleges’, acting as silos that do not allow for easy interaction.
 Taking these obstacles into consideration, it is no wonder students often have no idea what is happening at their own college or university.
 Lucky for them, digital communication platforms provide a solution to this problem.
 In part one, we discussed how digital communications assist in transportation, emergency notifications, and finding a study spot.
-Let’s take a look at some more situations where digital transformation can further assist in creating a healthy and engaged school community.
+Let’s take a look at some more situations where digital transformation can further assist in creating a positive student experience and an engaged school community.

 Let’s Go Gryphs!